On equal-input and monotone Markov matrices: Monotone Markov matrices and embeddability

 For the second claim, we know that $M$ embeddable implies $\det (M) > 0$, and we are in the case with $P^{}_{0} = \one$ by Lemma~\ref{lem:dicho}.
 Conversely, when $P^{}_{0} = \one$, Proposition~\ref{prop:Pois}{\ts}(4) gives $M = \ee^{sA}$ with the generator $A=P\nts -\one$. \end{proof}

-Note that the parameter $s$ cannot be avoided in this formulation because a generator $Q$ can have arbitrarily large diagonal entries, whence $\one + Q$ need not be Markov, while $\one + s \ts Q$, for all suitably small $s>0$, will be; compare Example~\ref{ex:Pois} and Proposition~\ref{prop:Pois}.
+Note that the parameter $s$ cannot be avoided in this formulation because a generator $Q$ can have {diagonal entries of arbitrarily large negative value,} whence $\one + Q$ need not be Markov, while $\one + s \ts Q$, for all suitably small $s>0$, will be; compare Example~\ref{ex:Pois} and Proposition~\ref{prop:Pois}.

 Further consequences can be derived from $[P^{}_{0}, P \ts ]=\nix$ when $P$ is \emph{cyclic}, which means that minimal and characteristic polynomial of $P$ agree.
 In particular, this is the case when $P$ is simple; see \cite[Fact~2.10]{BS} for a systematic characterisation of cyclic matrices.
 Whenever $P\in\cM_d$ is cyclic, its \emph{centraliser} is the Abelian ring